 - a) Learner's Book

-- Relevant climatic photographs and maps of Rwanda and other relevant resource materials on climatic data
+- b) Relevant climatic photographs and maps of Rwanda and other relevant resource materials on climatic data

 - c) Chalk board

 - d) Dictionaries

 - e) Pens

-Organise the class into pairs, slow and medium learners may handle questions 1 and 2 of the End unit assessment and they check in the dictionary for the meaning of mitigation.
+Organise the class into pairs, slow and medium learners may handle questions 1 and 2 of the End of unit assessment and they check in the dictionary for the meaning of mitigation.

-Fast learners should handle questions 3 and 4 of the End Unit assessment while those with special needs may be distributed between these teams.
+Fast learners should handle questions 3 and 4 of the End of Unit Revision Questions while those with special needs may be distributed between these teams.
 There after a class discussion should be conducted to harmonise the outcome from both teams.